PetarSimonovic/rspec_crib_sheet/README.md

 **RANDOMISATION TESTS**

-Randomisation is tricky to test for in RSpec without writing code that itself needs testing.
+Randomisation is tricky to test for in RSpec.
-In the example below, dice.roll is a method that generates a random number between 1 and 6.
+In the example below: <ul><li>dice.roll is a method that generates a random number between 1 and 6.</li>
-The result is stored in an array called 'roll'.
+<li>The result is stored in an array called 'roll'.</li>
-The test does not check whether dice_roll is random.
+<li>The test does not check whether dice_roll is random.</li>
-Instead, it checks if the 'expected' results in 'roll' correspond with an 'actual' "real world" outcome (eg, after 100 rolls we would expect the lowest number rolled to be 1 and the highest to be 6)
+<li>Instead, it checks if the 'expected' results in 'roll' correspond with an 'actual' real-world outcome
+(eg, after 100 rolls we would expect the lowest number rolled to be 1 and the highest to be 6)</li></ul>

 ```rb
 it "generates random numbers from 1 to 6" do